DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/address_list.md

 ## Attribute Reference

-There are currently no additional attributes for `ddcloud_port_list`.
+There are currently no additional attributes for `ddcloud_address_list`.